9_Rendering 3D Scenes

 Camera Rig

-class extend the Group
+class which extends the Group

 Inputs related to movement will apply to the CameraRig